 — Q30 Innovations (@Q30Innovations) May 19, 2016

 When designing a device to prevent concussions, researcher David Smith thought about a woodpecker who hits a tree at 1200 Gs (acceleration of gravity) and suffers no ill effects.
-To put that into perspective, a human often gets knocked out at 250 Gs.
+To put that into perspective, roller coasters typically top out around 5 or 6 Gs, and only dare go that high for a few seconds.
 The woodpecker's protective means is assumed to be its long tongue wrapped around the top of its head lassoing the jugular vein.